jasontamez/PF2/_json/MATH.md

 - Any spaces around mathematical symbols
 - Spaces around parentheses, even in functions
-- Spaces *following* a comma in a function
+- Spaces around a comma in a function

 Quotation marks are an exception, they surround a string which should not be mutated in any way